top of page

 The last outcome proves that museums everywhere have the capacity to initiate and creatively address important issues.; that there are many talented people who are willing to help and become an equal partner and contributor.
 The hard work is laying down the groundwork for that to occur.

-(even though its out of print, copies can be found)
+(even though the book is out of print, copies can be found online and most libraries)

 House.TIF